chambery/dcc-character-sheet-generator/README.md

-Special thanks to the greatest TTRPG of the modern
+Special thanks to the greatest TTRPG of the modern era, [Dungeon Crawl Classics](https://goodman-games.com/dungeon-crawl-classics-rpg/) and its excellent designers Goodman Games!